-To simplify things, on our list, we only considered fictional shows (we've got a list of the best documentaries on Netflix right here) that have premiered and always lived on Netflix (so no Black Mirror or You in here).
-We also stayed away from revivals and non-fiction series.
+To simplify things, on our list, we only considered fictional shows (we've got a list of the best documentaries on Netflix right here) that have premiered and always lived on Netflix (so no Black Mirror, The Bodyguard or You in here).
+We also stayed away from revivals and non-fiction series (we must mention our love for that One Day at a Time revival, though).

 Another note: we vowed to include only the very best.
 Which means that the likes of Maniac and Santa Clarita Diet just didn't make the cut.
 Other surprises?
 The OA gets some love, and so does Easy, an opinion not shared by all.